Kaustav-Purkayastha/Kaustav-Purkayastha/README.md

 - 👨‍🎓 Developed a keen interest in the field and decided to pursue a **degree in Computer Science**.

-- 🙇‍ Broadened my knowledge in programming languages such as **C, C++, Java, JavaScript, MySQL, among others**.
+- 🙇‍ Broadened my knowledge in programming languages such as **C, C++, Java, JavaScript, MySQL, etc.**

 - 🌐 Presently expanding my expertise in **Web Development** and actively engaged in various innovative projects.